pnochisaki/young-inglewood/_content/pages/contact.md

     question: How can I visit Young Inglewood?
   - answer: >-
       We would love to welcome you to our membership.
-We have several membership options that you can see and join on <a target="_blank" href="https://www.younginglewood.com/membership">our membership page</a>.
+We have several membership options that you can see and join on <a href="https://www.younginglewood.com/membership">our membership page</a>.

       <br><br>